Benjamin Doyle: First term, 2024-2025

 Doyle was declared elected on 22 October 2024 following the removal of Darleen Tana as a list MP earlier that month.
 They said about Tana's removal:

 I made a really intentional decision about not getting involved in that because I was aware of the fact that I was implicated in it.
 But if I was seen to be involved in that process, it would be perceived as biased and it would be perceived as having motivations.

 Doyle was the first non-binary member of parliament.
 In their first term, they were a member of the Māori Affairs committee and the Green Party spokesperson for ACC, internal affairs, and takatāpui and rainbow communities, associate spokesperson for education with a focus on Māori and early childhood education and associate spokesperson for health with a focus on sexual and reproductive health.

 In early 2025, businessman and former New Zealand First member Rhys Williams launched a social media campaign targeting Doyle over a photo album Doyle had posted to their personal Instagram account, @biblebeltbussy, in 2023.
 The album, captioned "bussy galore", garnered controversy over the inclusion of a photo of Doyle posing with their child.
 On 9 April, Doyle addressed a press conference where they explained that their social media posts did not have a sexual meaning, and that they had received "a significant number of threats to my life and the safety of my child and family."

 On 5 September 2025, Doyle announced they would be resigning from Parliament on 3 October 2025, citing safety concerns.
+During their farewell speech at Parliament, Doyle described Parliament as a "hostile and toxic place that wasn't built for people like[ them]."
+Their resignation took effect at 11:59 p.m. on 3 October.

-Doyle told Te Ao Māori News that they had experienced a "relentless campaign of threats, break-ins, threats against their child, assaults and police interventions" as a result of Williams' social media campaign.
+In mid-September 2025, Doyle later told Te Ao Māori News that they had experienced a "relentless campaign of threats, break-ins, threats against their child, assaults and police interventions" as a result of Williams' social media campaign.
 By 21 September, Police had charged over 10 individuals for threats or actions against them.
 Police had also issued formal warnings to four individuals for breaching the Harmful Digital Communications Act 2015 and were investigating five other cases at the time of writing.
-Their resignation took effect at 11:59 p.m. on 3 October.

 On 10 October, Police charged a 19-year old man with making death threats against Doyle via a social media platform.

+In June 2026, the Broadcasting Standards Authority (BSA) ordered radio station Newstalk ZB to censure host Heather du Plessis-Allan and correspondent Barry Soper for making dehumanising comments about Doyle on-air on 5 September 2025.